 The growth rate is calculated by first determining the ratio of the Current Value to the Prior Value.
 The growth rate is then calculated by subtracting 1 from the result.

-4 Steps to Use Growth Over Last Year Formula in Excel
+Growth Over Last Year Formula in Excel: with Easy Steps

 We’ll use four stages to determine growth over the last year in the following sections.
 To complete the task, a sample data set is supplied.
 We gathered the sales value for the previous two years, 2021 and 2022, in our data collection.